JACK ANTONOFF ON HIS “F&*#%@ CRAZY YEAR”

 With Miles Anazaldo, Kevin Weatherly and Karen Glauber

-How about: Did you see Springsteen on this tour time around?
+How about: Did you see Springsteen on tour this time around?

 Early-ish in the tour, I saw the Barclays Center show, and it was just brilliant.
 The band is playing better than I've ever seen them play in my lifetime.
 This shit's just on fire.